honboey/always-sunrise/README.md

 ## Servers

-Always Sunrise is hosted by PythonAnywhere.
+Always Sunrise ~~is~~ was hosted by PythonAnywhere.
 To run commands on the PythonAnywhere server you will need to open a Bash console in the virtual environment.
 To do so, in the PythonAnywhere dashboard, go to "Web apps" and click on "Start a console in this virtualenv".

 ### Useful Commands
 • Retrieve sunrise times and add them to your objects: